Antonios-Georgiopoulos/CleanCode-CSharp/src/CleanCode.Examples/Comments/README.md

 // in high-concurrency scenarios where multiple IDs might be generated
 // within the same millisecond
 ```
-Explains WHY a particular approach was chosen over alternatives.
+**Benefit:** Explains WHY a particular approach was chosen over alternatives.

 ### Legal/Compliance Requirements
 ```csharp